ChifiSource/ChifiDocs.jl/modules/gattino/Gattino/2_visualizations.md

 ```julia

 ```
+- Note that if continuous numerical data has already been scaled to our `Context`, we provide a maximum and minimum value as arguments to each of these functions to keep it scaled properly with that data.
+Ideally, you would plot the data with the largest continuous range *first* to account for this.
 ## layers
 Another important thing to consider in `Gattino` is *layering*.
 Layers in `Gattino` are individual *children* of the `Context.window` `Component{:svg}`.
 We can access new layers with `layers`, and create new layers by using `group!`.
 For mutating layers, we also have some additional functions:
 - `layers`